Ultrasound guided fine needle aspiration

 Structure of the equipment

-The equipment consists of a thin needle with a small bore, to aspirate the cells, and an ultrasound imaging device for visualization of the nodule and to guide the entire procedure.
+The equipment consists of a thin needle with a small bore, to aspirate the cells, and an ultrasound imaging device for visualisation of the nodule and to guide the entire procedure.

 Procedure